 Profits skyrocketed by nearly 550% from 2014 to 2015.
 This was due to a major decrease in aircraft fuel expenses and increased income tax benefits due to the release of the income tax valuation allowance.
 UAL's operating cash flow surged by 120% from $2.63 billion in 2014 to $5.99 billion in 2015.

-United Continental Holdings has ordered a number of fuel-efficient Airbus and Boeing aircraft to replace the older fleet.
-In mid-2013 United Air Lines was one of the first North American carriers to take delivery and fly the Boeing 787 Dreamliner aircraft.
+UAL has ordered a number of fuel-efficient Airbus and Boeing aircraft to replace the older fleet.
 It has 50 Dreamliners scheduled for delivery between 2013 and 2020.
-The 787, anticipated to be "a game changer" for the company and for the airline industry, will allow both United Air Lines and Continental to enter new long-haul markets and to replace older, less efficient widebody aircraft.
+The 787, anticipated to be "a game changer" for the company and for the airline industry, will allow both United Air Lines and Continental to enter new long-haul markets and to replace older, less-efficient widebody aircraft.

 In 2015 UAL took delivery of 23 Boeing 737-900ER aircraft, 11 Boeing 787-9 aircraft, 11 Embraer E175 aircraft, and two used Boeing 737-700 aircraft.